Pune Ring Road map route, project details and latest updates

 We look at the status and the proposed route of the Pune Ring Road, which was planned in 2007 and try to gauge the impact it will have on the city’s real estate market, once the project is developed

-The Pune Ring Road was conceptualised in 2007, to boost connectivity in the city and its suburban areas.
+The Pune Ring Road is a 264-km ring road project that will be developed in Pune to boost road connectivity in the city.
+Developed in different phases, the Pune Ring Road was conceptualised in 2007, to boost connectivity in the city and its suburban areas.
 However, lack of funding had put the project on the back-burner.
 In September 2021, the Maharashtra government gave its approval for Rs 26,831 crores for the 173-km-long Ring Road project, including construction and land acquisition costs.

 According to the state’s urban development minister, the proposed Ring Road would help in the reduction of pollution by about 25% and boost socio-economic development in the region.
 He also said that the project would improve road connectivity in Pune.
 He highlighted that the vehicles travelling to areas like Saswad, Nashik, Ahmednagar, Konkan and Mumbai pass through the city, thus, causing traffic congestion and air and noise pollution.
 The Ring Road would significantly reduce the travel time and distance.
 It would involve the acquisition of around 1554.64 hectares of land, he said.